- What is cat epilepsy?

-Cat seizures can be a symptom of many different diseases, but are one of the more unusual cat illness symptoms as they are not very common.
-It can be alarming the first time your cat has a seizure, but by following the advice in this article you can have the confidence to remain calm and seek veterinary advice when necessary.
+Cat seizures can be a symptom of many different diseases but are one of the more unusual illness symptoms in cats.
+It can be alarming the first time your cat has a seizure, but by following the advice set out in this article, we hope you’ll have the confidence to remain calm and seek veterinary advice when necessary.
+Keep reading to find out more about cat seizures and epilepsy.

 What are cat seizures?